scripting/electricPork/readme.md

 ### How to build

-0. Download or clone the project from GitHub.
+0. <a href="https://github.com/scripting/electricPork/archive/master.zip">Download</a> or clone the project from GitHub.

 1. cd &lt;the directory with the electricPork code>